karkael64/amonite-js/README.md

  ```

 ### Database management : BSON format
- You can enhance the engine with BSON data model or you can create any class that implements `Model` interface.
+ You can create any class that inherit `BSON`.
 In example :
  ```
 const BSON = require("bson")